Bible Prophecy in Chronology series (post #19)

 It won’t be too long, though, before the city will be unexpectedly hit with a great cataclysm.
 John says the city’s “plagues will come in one day” (Revelation 18:8), even in “one hour“(Revelation 18:10,17,19).
 People will “see the smoke of her burning” and will “stand at a distance for fear of her torment” (Revelation 18:9-10).
 The city will be “thrown down” (Revelation 18:21), and in the aftermath it will become “a dwelling place of demons, a prison for every foul spirit, and a cage for every unclean and hated bird!”
 (Revelation 18:2).
 We’re talking about destruction so thorough that in its wake only demons will want to remain in the city.
 By the way, if demons (foul spirits) remain in the city of Rome even after its destruction, doesn’t that mean that they are abiding there comfortably before the destruction?
 Yes, it does.
 Of course, I’m sure there are demons who dwell in most cities.

 Obviously, it’s hard to read all this and not wonder what kind of cataclysm could produce such devastation.
 One possibility is a military strike that bombs Rome into oblivion.
 By this time in the tribulation period the Antichrist will surely have made some enemies.
 The events of the seven bowl judgments will have people worldwide in a bad mood, and he, for all his big talk and arrogance, will come up short in the “god” department by having no answers for those judgments.
 Prophecy experts are far from agreement as to the correct interpretation of the military movements described in Daniel 11:40-45, but it is possible that some of those movements speak of military forces coming against the Antichrist and his forces in the closing days of the tribulation period.
-If this is a correct interpretation, perhaps some enemy army will drop a hydrogen bomb or an even worse bomb on Rome to lay waste to the capital city of the Antichrist’s revived Roman empire.
+If this is a correct interpretation, perhaps some enemy army will drop a bomb on Rome to lay waste to the capital city of the Antichrist’s revived Roman empire.

 A second possibility (and the one that I tend to favor) is that Rome will get taken down by the seventh bowl judgment (Revelation 16:17-21).
 Remember that this judgment will feature an earthquake the likes of which the planet has never seen.
 John says the earthquake will cause every island to flee away and the mountains to not be found (Revelation 16:20).
 Regardless of whether or not that description is hyperbole, we’re talking about an earthquake that will redefine what an earthquake can be.
 John also says it will cause the cities of the nations to fall (Revelation 16:19).
 It only makes sense that Rome will be one of those cities.
 Just to finish out the report on the earthquake, the quake will be followed by huge hailstones, each one weighing one hundred pounds or so, that will fall from the sky (Revelation 16:21).
 These hailstones will help finish off whatever is left of the world’s cities.